-Treatment for alcohol and/or drug dependency is one of the primary objectives of the Dearborn Superior Court D.C.V.
+Treatment for alcohol and/or drug dependency is one of the primary objectives of the Dearborn Superior Court A.C.C.
 Court Program.
 Each participant will be expected to actively participate in an extensive drug treatment plan, which will include group therapy, individual therapy and 12-step meetings.
 Active participation in the treatment plan is essential for successful completion of the program.
 Each participant will be expected to participate in a minimum amount of treatment sessions as outlined above in the description of the program phases.
-Treatment services will be provided by the Cincinnati VA Medical Center.
+Treatment services will be provided by the Community Mental Health Center in Lawrenceburg, IN, (812) 537-7375 and other treatment providers.